mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ## What makes Pencil so unique and special?

-Pencil by FiftyThree is not like other styli and pens designed to work with Apple's iPad tablet.
+Pencil by FiftyThree is not like other styli designed to work with Apple's iPad tablet.
 The unique shape and meticulously crafted finishes (*Walnut*, *Graphite*, and *Gold*) are the obvious differentiators, but it's the experiential qualities that truly sets it apart from the rest.

 ![Pencil by FiftyThree]({{ site.url }}/images/pencil-53-feature-900.jpg)